TherryHilaire/TherryHilaire/README.md

 - ***Current Project***

-  * I am currently studying for a CISSP certification.
+  * I'm currently taking an online course to become a Red Teamer.

 - ***Daily Tools***